Nobel Prize in Literature: Criticism

 Nobel's "vague" wording for the criteria for the prize has led to recurrent controversy.
-In the original Swedish, the word idealisk translates as "ideal".
+In the original Swedish, the word idealisk translates as "ideal."
 The Nobel Committee's interpretation has varied over the years.
 In recent years, this means a kind of idealism championing human rights on a broad scale.

 Controversies about Nobel laureate selections

-From 1901 to 1912, the committee, headed by the conservative Carl David af Wirsén, weighed the literary quality of a work against its contribution towards humanity's struggle 'toward the ideal'.
-Leo Tolstoy, Henrik Ibsen, Émile Zola, and Mark Twain were rejected in favour of authors little read today.
+From 1901 to 1912, the committee, led by the conservative Carl David af Wirsén, assessed the literary quality of a work in relation to its contribution to humanity's pursuit of the "ideal."
+Leo Tolstoy, Henrik Ibsen, Émile Zola, and Mark Twain were rejected in favour of authors who mostly are little read today.